DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### When to apply for teacher training

-Applications for teacher training open in October for courses starting the following September, or sometimes January, and remain open almost all year.
-However, it's best to apply as early as you can.
+Applications for teacher training open in October for courses starting the following year, usually in September.
+Applications remain open right up until courses start, however, it's best to apply as early as you can.

 If you intend to [apply for teacher training](https://www.gov.uk/apply-for-teacher-training), you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain valuable experience until your teacher training course starts.